You work for a protected area as payed or volunteer park staff and are interested in transboundary exchange?

 The overall topic will be volunteer management, i.e. the question “how do we involve volunteers in the activities of parks in a professional way?”.

 The program of the study trip consists of lectures, workshops and field trips.
 They will give you the opportunity to gain insight into best practice examples of the parks visited and to share your experience and knowledge with experts on site.
 The project aims to give you the unique possibility to learn from each other and to work together on new ideas and strategies.
 Your home protected area will directly benefit from the knowledge and experience you will gain through the study trip.
 In addition, the study trip enables you to establish a long-term relationship and cooperation with other European parks.

 At the end of the project the experiences, lessons learned and outcomes will be summarized by the participants in a bilingual publication and discussed in a conference.

-For more information on study trips offered in 2017, see links on right column.
+For detailed programs and application forms of the study trips offered in 2017, see links on right column.